Godzilla (2014 film): Plot

-In 1954, Godzilla, a prehistoric alpha predator, is lured to Bikini Atoll in an attempt to kill him with a nuclear bomb.
+In 1954, Godzilla, a colossal prehistoric alpha predator, is lured to Bikini Atoll in an attempt to kill him with a nuclear weapon.
 In 1999, Monarch scientists Ishiro Serizawa and Vivienne Graham investigate the skeleton of a monster similar to Godzilla in a cavern unearthed by a collapsed uranium mine in the Philippines.
-They also find two giant spores, one dormant and one hatched, along with a trail leading to the sea.
-In Japan, the Janjira Nuclear Power Plant experiences unusual seismic activity as supervisor Joe Brody sends his wife Sandra to lead a team of technicians into the reactor.
+They find two giant spores, one dormant and one hatched, along with a trail leading to the sea.
+In Japan, the Janjira Nuclear Power Plant experiences unusual seismic activity.
+Supervisor Joe Brody sends his wife Sandra to lead a team of technicians into the reactor.
 A tremor breaches the reactor, forcing Joe to close the reactor door before Sandra and her team can escape while the plant collapses.

-Fifteen years later, Joe and Sandra's son Ford, a U.S. Navy EOD officer, returns from a tour of duty to his wife Elle and son Sam in San Francisco, but must immediately depart for Japan after Joe is detained for trespassing in Janjira's quarantine zone.
+Fifteen years later, Joe and Sandra's son Ford, a U.S. Navy EOD officer, returns from a tour of duty to his wife, Elle, and son Sam in San Francisco.
+He departs for Japan after Joe is detained for trespassing in Janjira's quarantine zone.
 Joe is determined to find out the cause of the meltdown and persuades Ford to accompany him to retrieve vital data from their old home.
-They learn that the zone is uncontaminated and retrieve the data, but are discovered and taken to a facility in the plant's ruins.
+They learn that the zone is uncontaminated and retrieve the data, but they are discovered and taken to a facility in the plant's ruins.
 The facility harbors a massive chrysalis that had been feeding off the plant's reactors for 15 years and emitting intense electromagnetic pulses over time.
 A giant winged insect-like creature emerges from the chrysalis and escapes, destroying the facility.
 Joe is severely injured and later dies.
 The incident is reported publicly as an earthquake.

 Serizawa and Graham join a U.S. Navy task force led by Admiral William Stenz to search for the creature, dubbed a "MUTO" (Massive Unidentified Terrestrial Organism).
 Serizawa and Graham reveal to Ford that a 1954 deep-sea expedition awakened Godzilla.
 Nuclear tests in the 1950s were attempts to kill him; when this did not work, Project Monarch was established to study Godzilla and similar monsters secretly.
-They also explain that the MUTO caused the Janjira meltdown.
+They explain that the MUTO caused the Janjira meltdown.
 Ford reveals Joe had monitored echolocation signals indicating the MUTO was communicating with something, presumably Godzilla.